ArhanCodes/DYSAN/README.md

 # News
-A discord bot that sends tech-related news.
+A discord bot that sends tech related news.
 Will be used in the [DCC Discord Server](https://discord.gg/h2zQpbeFhs).

 ### Contributors
 [TyFangXV](https://github.com/TyFangXV)\